Skip to content

 val updateCtx: PipelineUpdateContext =

-new PipelineUpdateContextImpl(unresolvedGraph=sdp, eventCallback=swallowEventsCallback)
+new PipelineUpdateContextImpl(unresolvedGraph=dp, eventCallback=swallowEventsCallback)

 Step 5.
 Start Pipeline